Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The terms hyperglycemia and hypoglycemia are frequently connected with diabetes, but what do they really mean?
 In simplest terms, hyperglycemia is high blood sugar and hypoglycemia indicates low sugar levels.
 You’ll experience both with any type of diabetes, so it’s important to regularly monitor your blood glucose levels and keep them in check.

-You’ll discover you are not alone in our diabetes support and education group, where you can spend time with others who understand and take part in educational programs from Baylor Plano’s diabetes experts.
+You’ll discover you are not alone in our diabetes support and education group, where you can spend time with others who understand and take part in educational programs from Baylor Scott & White - Plano’s diabetes experts.
 Register to attend a support group today.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |